 Example 4

-You’ll be surprised at how many blog posts are going to underperform.
+You’ll be surprised as to how many of your blog posts will end up significantly underperforming.

-Most of the posts you write, don’t accomplish the growth/success you envisioned.
+Most of the posts you write, won’t accomplish the growth/success you envisioned.
 Some of them can go completely under the radar.

 The more competition, the higher the chance of this happening.

-To find success with a performance history like this, I’d probably need to update the article and write a ton of content to become an authority in the niche.
+To make this post rank, I’d probably need to update the article and write a ton of content to become a topical authority in my niche.

-This is a great example of what happens if you target too competitive search queries or write posts that aren’t of high enough quality.
+This is a great example of what happens if you target too competitive topics or write posts that aren’t of high enough quality.

 Why Does It Take So Long to Rank High?